mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 So that’s why trust and acceptance – right acceptance requires what [of you]?
 Simply speaking: wisdom, compassion.

 And then wisdom, compassion requires you to practice actually, day to day.
-That is the six *paramitas*.
+That is the six *pāramitās*.

 So very naturally, right acceptance, right trust – well, has lot of contents...